Power Ring (character): Powers and abilities

 The ring appears to have a part of soul of a fully sentient entity named Volthoom, able to talk to and advise the user as to various courses of action (though it is stated that Volthoom can be unreliable); most portrayals show Volthoom to have a personality and a mind of its own unlike the highly advanced programs which reside in the Green Lantern rings.
 In the 1964 comic book, Volthoom is purportedly the mad monk that offered the ring to the first Power Ring, at which point he kills Volthoom and takes the ring.
 Justice League of America #50 seems to imply that Volthoom is the antimatter equivalent of the Starheart, which bestowed its power on Alan Scott and Jade on New Earth.
 Volthoom's character has evolved along with Power Ring.
 Pre-Crisis, Volthoom simply was the entity of the ring and would act no different than a standard Green Lantern ring (albeit magical in nature as opposed to scientific), only responding to the bearer's will.
 Later, Volthoom was retconned as the cursed spirit of the ring which attempted to overtake the mind of Harold Jordan and later other bearers of the ring.
 Volthoom would seek out cowardly, weak-willed individuals to manipulate and control because they would rely on the power of the ring and slowly allow Volthoom to possess them.
 In The New 52, Volthoom is far less subtle and directly feeds off the fear of the ring bearer and forces them to do his bidding.
 Volthoom causes the host tremendous pain to the point where Harold Jordan was actually relieved when Sinestro sliced off his arm and the ring left.
 The ring is able to fully possess a host if need be.
 The New 52 states that the entity within the ring contains a small portion of the soul of the First Lantern from "Wrath of the First Lantern".
 In the multiverse reboot, Volthoom is now the sentient power ring granted to the Emerald Knights by the Overlords of Oa, the Earth-3 equivalent of the Green Lantern corps.
 Volthoom seems to act as more of a guide to the Emerald Knights directing them on how to use his power.
 While the ring causes the knights no pain nor does it attempt to forcefully control them, it does appear that the ring attempts convince them to trust its power more and more until they fully subjugate themselves to the Overlords of Oa.
-Volthoom is also susceptible to being hacked as Owlman was able to hack the ring in order to obtain intel on the Starros.
+Volthoom is also susceptible to being hacked as Owlman was able to hack the ring to obtain intel on the Starros.